 Welcome to the St Paul's Reflection Space.
 This is a place for everyone in our school community to pause, take time to think and maybe wonder for a little while.

-At school we enjoy our daily collective worship.
-It is a time when we come together to think carefully about big questions, to learn about inspiring people and listen their stories, and find out about how God loves us and that we are all valued and precious to him.
+At school we enjoy daily Collective Worship.
+It is a time when we come together to think carefully about big questions, to learn about inspiring people and listen their stories, and find out about how God loves us and that we are all valued and precious.

-As we can't gather together at the moment, each week there will be a 'Thought for the Week' on this page.
+Each week there will be a new Collective Worship activity on this page.
+Scroll down to explore.
 If there is something you would like to see here please email Mrs Volland.

 I would love to hear your ideas and see your pictures or photographs.

 We had some storytelling about Pentecost this week in Years 1, 2 and 3.
 The children enjoyed the story with Victoria Goodman from the Church Schools of Cambridge charity before responding to it with some lovely creative resources.

 Reception class listened to a story about a little boy who planted an acorn.
 They soon realised that the special thing about this story was that it could go on forever!